JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 ## authorize_multi_issuer method properties

 These properties are relevant only when using `authorize_multi_issuer` with signed JWT tokens from trusted identity providers.
-Also called Token Based Access Control (TBAC).
+Also called Token-based Access Control (TBAC).
 This is the recommended authorization method for most production deployments.

 **JWT and cryptographic behavior:**